Skip to the content.

 2046 Crebl2 0.1004054 0.164 0.102 3.277797e-02 0.06293984 8.488375e-01 FindMarkers

-Immediately we can see that there are a similar, small number of cells that express the gene in both the cold7 and TN conditions.
+Immediately, we can see that there are fairly small percentage of cells that express the gene (pct.1 and pct.2) in both the cold7 and TN conditions.
 The LFC values are also on the lower end.
 To better understand what is happening at the expression level, we can visualize this gene at the single-cell level.
+We will use a violin plot and a ridge plot to evaluate the expression distribution for this gene in each condition.

 p1 + p2

 With the violin plot we can see that there is slightly higher expression in the TN condition.
-Similarly, the log10 scaled expression distribution represented as a ridgeplot emphasizes that a small group of cells have similarly higher expression of Crebl2 across both conditions.
+Similarly, the log10 scaled expression distribution represented as a ridge plot emphasizes that a small group of cells have similarly higher expression of Crebl2 across both conditions.
+By observing the expression at the single-cell level, we can possibly justify the significance call by FindMarkers.

 plot_pb_count(dds, "Crebl2")

-We can see that there is quite a bit of variability among the samples for the TN condition now that we see the pseudobulked results.
+After plotting expression for Crebl2, we can see that there is quite a bit of variability among the samples for both the TN and cold7 conditions.
+A qualitative assessment of the plot suggests that the within group varaiability is larger than the between group variability.
 This is a case where being unable to account for variability (as in FindMarkers) across replicates can skew the results.

 dge %>% subset(gene == "Hist1h1d")